ICGC-TCGA-PanCancer/Seqware-BWA-Workflow/README.md

 ## Overview

 This is the SeqWare workflow for the TCGA/ICGC PanCancer project that aligns whole genome sequences with BWA-Mem.
+It uses version 0.7.8-r455 of bwa mem from version 1.1.1 of PCAP-core.
+It also uses 0.6.2-r126 of bwa for "bwa aln".
 It also reads/writes to GNOS (optionally), the metadata/data repository system used in the project.
 It can now be used in a standalone mode using the [Dockstore](http://dockstore.org) CLI.
 For more information about the workflow see the [CHANGELOG](CHANGELOG.md).